WASDHelioS/RPS/readme.md

 Round : A single round of thrown choices

-Match : A single match, may or may not consist of multiple rounds. this depends on
+Match : A single match, may or may not consist of multiple rounds. this is set by user input.

+Round : A single round, may or may not consist of multiple turns. this depends on
-        if the last round results in a draw, a stalemate, or there are multiple winners.
+        if the last turn results in a draw, a stalemate, or there are multiple winners.

         If there is a single winner, the round is over.
         If all thrown choices are the same, it is considered a draw, and the round is restarted